kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

   - use allocatable and deferred bounds
   - use an internal sub-routine make the arrays automatic instead of allocatable.
 Here is a [SO answer](https://stackoverflow.com/questions/31433121/difference-between-local-allocatable-and-automatic-arrays) that talks about memory differences between automatic and allocatable.

 - He also showed me a short-cut to finding the min and max value by creating an anonymous temporary variable with a size equal to the number of values greater than the sentinel, and then finding the minimum value.
 This array does not optimize performance.

+## Performance

+- Allocation in loops (in my original code this would have been the case) can have significant memory issues.
+  [This](https://stackoverflow.com/questions/35901756/performance-loss-using-allocatable-arrays) is a particularly great answer that talks about performance loss in allocatable arrays.

  ## So this is what the updated result looks like

  <img src="/images/fortrans/f_003.png" width="500">